Free Network Diagnostics: Check IP, Run Speed Test, Measure HTTP Round-Trip Time, and Detect VPN Leaks

 TCP is stream-based and needs three-way handshake + TLS (2-3 round trips) before any data moves; a single lost packet blocks all streams (head-of-line blocking).
 QUIC runs over UDP, integrates TLS 1.3, and lets independent streams progress independently when packets are lost.
 That's why HTTP/3 over QUIC usually beats HTTP/2 over TCP on mobile and Wi-Fi.

-How accurate is a browser-based speed test?
+How accurate is this speed test?

 A single TCP stream saturates to the bandwidth-delay product and spends its first seconds in slow-start, so single-stream tests under-report on anything above ~100 Mbps.
 NetStats opens four parallel streams to speed.cloudflare.com, discards the first 500 ms warm-up window, and measures 6 seconds of steady-state throughput — matching how Ookla and Cloudflare's own speed test operate.